Aliases for RAB35 Gene

 GeneCards Summary for RAB35 Gene

 RAB35 (RAB35, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Endocytosis and Cytoskeletal Signaling.
-GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB33A.
+Diseases associated with RAB35 include Familial Renal Oncocytoma and Deafness, Onychodystrophy, Osteodystrophy, Mental Retardation, And Seizures Syndrome.
+Among its related pathways are Cytoskeletal Signaling and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GDP binding.
+An important paralog of this gene is RAB1A.